-A Beautiful Timber Staircase can be the centre piece of your home, but this doesn’t just happen by glueing timber over your concrete stairs – LOTS of preparation is required.
+Beautiful Timber Stairs in your Perth home can be a highlight of your space, but this doesn’t just happen by glueing timber over your concrete stairs – LOTS of preparation is required.
 The first step is to choose what you would like to clad or make your staircase with.
 You may choose to have a floating staircase with solid treads or cladded stair treads.
-Alternatively you may clad an MDF or concrete staircase with solid timber or engineered timber.
+Alternatively, you may clad an MDF or concrete staircase with solid timber or engineered timber.

-Once you have made you timber choice the next stage is determine the layout and fine details such as corner and edge trims.
-A well designed staircase is timeless in its appeal.
+Once you have made your timber choice the next stage is to determine the layout and fine details such as corner and edge trims.
+A well-designed staircase is timeless in its appeal.

 Concrete staircases very rarely have equal goings (tread depth), or riser height.
 Sometimes the treads slope away.
 As humans, when we approach a set of stairs we expect each one to be the same, even a small height difference can increase our risk of tripping.
 This is recognised by the Building Code of Australia.BUILDING CODE BCA 3.9.1 2016